This June we are dedicating our newsletter to organizations and resources that support Black filmmakers and professionals within our industry.

 What to Watch

 Based on recommendations from our team and industry friends, we pulled together a list of films and TV shows by platform as an aid to anti-racist education.
-Check out that covers picks from Netflix, Hulu, HBO, Amazon Prime Video, and other important films available for rent across platforms.
+Check out our slideshow on our Instagram that covers picks from Netflix, Hulu, HBO, Amazon Prime Video, and other important films available for rent across platforms.
 Share these with your friends and family and urge them to watch at least one of these films or TV shows a week and help dismantle systemic racism and white supremacy.

 Have more recommendations?
 Post them in the comments of our Instagram post!